-- If you need to flag a page use a piece of clean paper (colored paper slips are available in reading rooms for this purpose).
+- If you need to flag a page, use a piece of clean paper.
 Do not use Post-it notes or bulky objects such as pencils and spectacles as place markers.

 - Do not underline, highlight or mark archival records in any way.

 - Do not release or remove any material from an item's fastening system.

 - If you come across an item in poor condition, or with mold or insect damage, please bring it to the attention of reading room staff so it can be referred to Preservation for treatment.

 - Patrons are able to request as many items as they need, but many only have one archival box removed from the archives at a time.
 Patrons may only have one folder removed from a box on their work space at a time.
 When removing a folder it is important to mark its placement in the box to ensure that the folder is place back in the same location.